June 6, 2024

 It all started with the work of Governor Robert D. Ray.
 Governor Ray began his fourth term as Iowa governor in January of 1975.
 As the aftermath of the Vietnam War unfolded, and millions of people from Vietnam, Laos, and Cambodia fled their countries, he created a system in Iowa that allowed refugees to find a stable, supportive home after experiencing horrific struggles.

 Today, Iowa’s bipartisan leadership in resettling refugees continues to provide new beginnings for people fleeing troubled areas of the world.
-Despite negative stereotypes about how Iowa treats those outside the dominant culture, the state has intentionally created an environment to honor refugees and the struggles they have faced with increased funding and supportive services.
-The community can join together to support our refugee communities at the 2023 DSM World Refugee Day.
+Despite some negative stereotypes about how Iowa treats those outside the dominant culture, the state has intentionally created an environment to honor refugees and the struggles they have faced with increased funding and supportive services.
+The community can join together to support our refugee communities at the 2024 DSM World Refugee Day.

 “When someone is forced to flee their home, it’s because of persecution, genocide, war, weather, famine.
 Imagine leaving your home in the middle of the night with nothing,” said Refugee Alliance of Central Iowa (RACI) Director Stephanie Moris.
 “Supporting refugees is just very, very simply the right thing to do.”